 About the Event

 Because their work directly affects the health, safety, and welfare of the public, engineers and planners have a responsibility to adhere to the highest principles of ethical conduct.
-In this two-hour course, attendees will review 10 commonly encountered ethical dilemmas and their appropriate solutions.
-For example, the course will explore the following scenarios:
+In this two-hour course, attendees reviewed 10 commonly encountered ethical dilemmas and their appropriate solutions.
+For example, the course explored the following scenarios: